learnbyexample/Python_Basics/Functions.md

 >>> hex_str
 '2a'

-# can also use 'format' built-in function
+# can also use format built-in function
 >>> format(42, 'x')
 '2a'
 >>> format(42, '#x')